I Shot Jesse James: Plot

 Bob Ford of the Jesse James gang is wounded during a bank robbery.
-He mends at Jesse's home in Missouri for six months, although Jesse's wife Zee doesn't trust him.
+He mends at Jesse's home in St. Joseph, Missouri for six months, although Jesse's wife Zee doesn't trust him.

 Cynthy Waters, an actress with whom Bob is in love, comes to town to perform on stage.
 Bob catches her speaking with John Kelley, a prospector, and is jealous.
 He knows that Cynthy wants to get married and settle down.